casadi/casadi/misc/serialization_scheme.md

 the protocol constants, operation IDs and class-version inventory, while still implementing their supported positional layouts explicitly.
 Regenerating this file does not automatically teach an older reader a new node layout.

+The `reader` section contains executable structural layouts for casadi-reader.
+`serialization_reader_layouts.py` lowers indexed serializers, inline SX serializers, base-class calls, conditions, repeated fields and serialization helpers such as `pack_tensors`.
+Shared-object flags and decorations are extracted from the wire codec; plugin registrations and operation dispatch families come from native source.
+None of these layouts evaluates an operation or reconstructs a viewer graph.

+Lowering is intentionally explicit about its limits: unresolved field types, unlowered control flow/calls, and missing dispatch cases cannot be decoded by the reader.
+Native plain/debug fixture pairs in casadi-reader validate the same layouts against both encodings, including independent names and wire tags in the debug stream.
+The source index remains broader than the tested executable layout coverage.